mariuswatz/ITP2013Parametric/README.md

 ## November 13

 **Discovered and fixed:** Nightmare bug in which UFace would calculate arbitray face normals.
-(Embarrassing: I sorted the vertex ID array.)
+E(mbarrassing: I sorted the vertex ID array.)
 All recent builds are likely to contain the bug, so please download the most recent build (any build after Nov 12.)

 **Added:** Early (not heavily tested) versions of new classes I think will prove helpful in the future: